backhs97/Synczone/README.md

 3. Commit your changes with clear and descriptive messages.
 4. Push your changes to your fork.
 5. Submit a pull request with a detailed description of your changes.

-## Contact

-For any inquiries or feedback, please contact [your email].